 The PAID program works to help individuals who do not have a permanent address.
+The clinic runs Wednesdays, 1 to 3pm.

 This city-wide program helps vulnerable people get the identification they need to access health care, sources of income such as pensions, and other services.
 Because of the nature of street life, ID is often lost or stolen, and without basic ID—such as a birth certificate, health card or social insurance number—it is impossible to access basic services or find employment.
 We have over 40 PAID clinic sites in the GTA, and we serve approximately 8,000 homeless people annually.